oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >   }
 >   ```

-In some cases, an artifact might be nested within another artifact (for example, a compressed container), referred to as its “parent.”
-An artifact that is not nested within another artifact is referred to as a “top-level artifact”.
-An artifact that is nested within another artifact is referred to as a “nested artifact”.
+In some cases, an artifact might be nested within another artifact (for example, a compressed container), referred to as its "parent."
+An artifact that is not nested within another artifact is referred to as a "top-level artifact".
+An artifact that is nested within another artifact is referred to as a "nested artifact".
 Within the `artifacts` array, an `artifact` object representing a nested artifact is linked to its parent *via* its `parentIndex` property ([§3.24.3](#artifact-object--parentindex-property)).
 For an example, see [§3.24.3](#artifact-object--parentindex-property).

 If a nested artifact appears in the `artifacts` array, then the `artifacts` array **SHALL** also contain elements describing each of its parents, up to and including the top-level artifact.